 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Telemedicine improves health outcomes and accessibility for remote patients.
+Telemedicine improves health outcomes and accessibility for remote patients, and it's become more affordable for many plans.

 Updated .
 What changed?